-The office is generally open from 8:30 am to 4:30 pm, M-F. Leslie Delosh, the department secretary, can be reached at 267-2556, or by email at email@example.com.
-She is also secretary for the Dance & Drama Department; she will often be working out of their office in Satterlee Hall 238 or in Dunn Hall 110.
-Ms Delosh will be able to inform you of the office hours kept by particular members of the history faculty.
+The office is generally open from 8:30 a.m. to 4:30 p.m., M-F. Bonnie Lawrence, the department secretary, can be reached at 267-4910, or by email at email@example.com.
+She is also the secretary for the Honors Program.
+Her office is located in Satterlee Hall 321.
+Please contact Ms. Lawrence for faculty office hours.

 An internship in your field of study can give you valuable work-place experience, professional connections, and academic credit.
 Internships are offered in the fall, spring, and summer semesters.
 Contact your advisor for advice or visit the SUNY Potsdam Internship Program in Sisson Hall S112 (x2863/2803).